gabrielgflower/xis-or-not/README.md

 Fetch the data:
 python fetch_data.py

-Clean up bad images and a couple more on 'other' folder
+Clean up bad images and add a couple random ones (and specially things that are not a Xis) on 'other' folder

 Train the model:
 python main.py train